 Providing for the next generation of consumers in a sustainable manner presents both a challenge and an opportunity.
 Leaders can position themselves to succeed in this changing framework by redefining their strategies.
 New products, services and value chains can embrace "absolute sustainability".

-These issues are examined in a report entitled: More with Less: Scaling Sustainable Consumption and Resource Efficiency.
 The challenges and solutions are explored through the lens of:

 - consumer engagement (demand)